ryanmaclean/Windows-10-Annoyance-Free-Automated-Install/README.md

 Should you wish to simply make your own starter file, the [Windows Answer File Generator](http://windowsafg.no-ip.org/win10x86_x64.html) is a big help.

 Furthermore, the `sysprep.bat` and `customize.xml` files assumes that you've only got one CDROM, one HDD and one USB stick attached to your Virtual Box VM.
 If this is not the case, chances are your WIM file will not be located in `E:/sources/install.wim#Windows 10 Pro` and the sysprep command parameter `/unattend:e:\customize.xml` should also be edited in turn.

+You can stop here if it worked for you, otherwise, continue along for testing, and modifications.
 ## Download Virtual Box
 We'll use Virtual Box to prepare the USB stick because it runs on [Windows](http://download.virtualbox.org/virtualbox/5.0.24/VirtualBox-5.0.24-108355-Win.exe), [Mac](http://download.virtualbox.org/virtualbox/5.0.24/VirtualBox-5.0.24-108355-OSX.dmg) and [Linux](https://www.virtualbox.org/wiki/Linux_Downloads)
 ## Download Plop